danask/GMS/README.md

 # Gardening Management System (GMS) and Remote Controllers (Web/Mobile)

+**Goal: useful application for life, integration technology as much as possible, full stack development**

 ### 1. Raspberry PI to collect the data (Python)
 Collects data  from sensors and interact with user command
 - DHT